 A risk assessment based on those objectives

-SYSTEMS are the management infrastructure that provides technical and policy guidance for implementation of the organizations plans and uses four core elements:
+SYSTEMS are the management infrastructure that provides technical and policy guidance for the implementation of the organization's plans and uses four core elements:

-Policies and Management Standards - set the high level expectations and guide decision making
+Policies and Management Standards - set high-level expectations and guide decision-making

-Forms, Templates & Tools – are the specific tools and documentation that people will use to identify, assess and document risks.
+Forms, Templates, and tools – are the specific tools and documentation that people will use to identify, assess, and document risks.

 Training Needs Analysis – involves identifying what people need to know to implement the 'Systems' previously developed.

-Reporting, Monitoring & Review – are the final elements to close the feedback look, assess how useful the framework is, and provide appropriate feedback for continuous improvement.
+Reporting, Monitoring, and Review – are the final elements to close the feedback look, assess how useful the framework is, and provide appropriate feedback for continuous improvement.

 You'll find this concept illustrated in Figure 2 below.
 It's a relatively simple example of a framework but is easy enough to explain to people and, equally importantly, is highly scalable.